SWENG-33-2023/On-Demand-Video-Transcoding/README.md

 8. Follow a tutorial on how to install ffmpeg.
 9. Run the Python API by pressing F5.

+## Docker-Compose
+1. Ensure you have both docker and docker compose installed
+1. Create a network called transcoding using `docker network create transcoding`

 ## Contributors

 * Third Years